erjiang/mine-on-demand/README.md

 ## License

-This code is provided under the terms of the GNU Affero General Public License v3.
+This code is provided under the terms of the GNU Affero General Public License v3 or later.
 Basically, if you use and modify this code, please share your modifications under the AGPLv3 as well!

 ## Changing the AWS region